ramxpa/prospect/readme.md

 INSTALLATION:

-Download the prospect.crx file and follow the on-screen instructions.
+Download the prospect.crx file (click 'view raw')and follow the on-screen instructions.

+The extension requires permission on all tabs since it is needed to match the script tags source.

 TODO: